fingerskier/manthra/README.md

 Democracy is two wolves and a lamb discussing what's for dinner.
 Liberty is a well armed lamb willing to contest the majority decision.
   Benjamin Franklin

+Reviewer: 'One of your themes was very similar to one of Beethoven's!'
+Brahms replied, 'Of course it is.
+Everyone steals - the important thing is to do it brilliantly.
+  Johannes Brahms

 Every normal man must be tempted at times to spit on his hands, hoist the black flag, and begin to slit throats.